Are you ready to learn some fun facts about bats?

 Bats are preyed upon by a wide variety of animals, including owls, hawks, eagles, snakes, weasels, and raccoons.

-One of the worst predators is house cats.
+Even house cats get in on the action.
 These domesticated felines will locate a roost and snag them as they leave at night to hunt.
 The saddest part is that many cats just kill because they are driven by instinct, with no need to eat or feed.

 Many types of bats, particularly the largest varieties, are endangered because some cultures see them as a food delicacy and have hunted several types to near extinction.